t0mm4rx/t0mm4rx/README.md

 ## Code is a powerful tool!

 I'm Tom, living in Paris, France.
 I'm a student at School 42 since October 2019.
-I work as a freelance as well.
+I also freelance.

 👨‍💻 I've been passionate about coding since I was a child, and I've always done little projects, game, apps...